robinrendle/robinrendle.com/_posts/2020-11-04-writing-about-typography.md

 > A revival is based on historical models, made suitable for contemporary use, adapted to the typographical and technical needs of today, but nevertheless relies on a personal response to the historical style.

 Ugh.
-What does any of this mean?
+This is where things begin to sour; what does any of this mean?
 The words make sense but it’s written in a style that’s familiar to anyone that reads about the field of typography.
-It’s what’s known to folks outside the field as bad writing—waffling, unclear, and academic.
-The word “nevertheless” is a good sign that a paragraph needs to be ejected into the Sun and the whole piece requires a rewrite.
+It’s what’s known to folks outside the field as “academic writing” or “bad writing”—waffling and unclear.
+In my experience, the word “nevertheless” is a good sign that a paragraph needs to be ejected into the Sun and the whole piece requires a rewrite.
+As much as that might hurt.

 Read this sentence again though because I think it’s extremely important if we want to become good writers, regardless of the field: